ophintor/ansible-docker-ucp/README.md

 ## What is this
 This bunch of playbooks will install a Docker Datacenter environment on top of vCenter on RHEL 7.3 VMs.
 It will install:

-- 3 UCP nodes
+- A number of UCP nodes (typically 3)
-- 3 DTR nodes
+- A number of DTR nodes (typically 3)
-- 3 worker nodes
+- A number of Worker nodes (typically 3)
-- 3 load balancers (one for each of the above trio)
+- 3 load balancers (one for each of the above sets)
 - 1 NFS server

-The playbooks are meant to support a different number of nodes (ie. 5 DTR nodes rather than 3) but so far it's only been tested with 3 every time.
+The playbooks are meant to support a different number of nodes (ie. 5 DTR nodes rather than 3).
+You can also add new nodes after an environment has been created by adding the hosts to the `vm_hosts`(inventory) file and running `site.yml` again as described below.

 The following instructions assume some basic knowledge on vCenter/Linux.